grommet/grommet/src/js/components/TextInput/README.md

 **select.step**

-How many items to render at a time.
+How many suggestions to render at a time.
 Expects `number`.

 Defaults to